Deglazing

 Common deglazing mistakes

-| Using a non-stick pan | Non-stick coatings prevent fond from forming | Use cast iron, carbon steel, or stainless steel |
+You likely used a non-stick pan.
+Non-stick coatings prevent fond from developing.
+Switch to cast iron, carbon steel, or stainless steel for searing and deglazing.

 Tips for better deglazing